Wittier Than Dorothy Parker

 ROSALINE: Did not I dance with you in Brabant once?

 ROSALINE: How needless was it then to ask the question!

 Wow, Rosaline really makes a fool out of Berowne.
-Attempting to flirt with this pretty girl only reminds Berowne of how smart and saucy she is – she's not willing to play the role of a demure, flirtatious girl.
-She's ready to use her intelligence and her wit.
+Attempting to flirt with this pretty girl only reminds Berowne of how smart and saucy she is.
+She's not willing to play the role of a demure, flirtatious girl; she's ready to use her intelligence and wit.
 What do you make of her demand that Berowne spend a year playing clown for sick people at the end of the play?
 Do you see Rosaline and Berowne living happily ever after?